Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

 We still get two collisions in this case but there far fewer of them.
 We could easily correct this by using larger primes.

-**Side note:** you should clearly see how this relates to the **dictionary** data structure, which is nothing more than a hash table.
+>**Side note:** You should clearly see how this relates to the **dictionary** data structure, which is nothing more than a hash table.
 It also explains why order is not **guaranteed**.
 If a collision occurs, the hash function is recomputed with a larger prime to create more memory slots (aka buckets).
 Therefore, a new hash function almost always leads to new indices for your initial data.

-## Addressing Collisions
+**Question #2:** Why would changing the divisor to a larger number help avoid collisions?

+**Answer #2:** Because a larger divisor allocates more buckets or memory slots, decreasing the chances of a collision.

+>**Side note:** Your best bet is to use primer numbers and if you run out of memory slots leading to collisions, use larger primes.
+That way you get the best of both worlds - no common factors and large number of memory slots.

+**Question #3:** How can we extend hashing by adding additional functionality

-There are ways to extend our hash function to handle collisions more gracefully.
+**Answer #3:** There are ways to extend the hash function to handle collisions gracefully.
 Here, I will present two methods known as **linear probing** and **chaining**.
 By no means are they the only methods.
 However, they should give you some idea how collisions can be handled.

 ### Linear Probing
 The idea of linear probing is simple.
-When a collision occurs, try the next index.
-If it's empty, is it.
-If not, try the next and the next and the next until you find one that works.
+When a collision occurs, try the next memory slot.
+If that memory slot is empty, use it.
+If not, try the next and the next and the next until you find one that works or you've exhausted your search by checking all slots.

 We'll need some code to automate this process.
 Here goes:
 ```